Tenerife beaches are all around its island, as close to paradise as they may get.

 Tel: + 34 699 173 722 (cellular phone)

-LASANTASURF a member of official Canary federation surf schools.
+lasantasurf.es a link I can't connect to, unfortunately, is a member of the official Canary federation of surf schools

 Find the information about the insider beach Playa La Fajana in a separate article which will be online just now.